NREL/ReEDS-2.0/postprocessing/retail_rate_module/README.md

 ## Caveats
 * The plotting portion of the script will currently fail if technologies are built that are not in the `map_i_to_tech.csv` file.
 The main `retail_rate_components.csv` file will still be produced as usual; this error only affects the production of the `costs_over_time.html` summary plots.
+* The plots created by the retail rate module will often show certain components of the retail rate dip below the "zero" line.
+This is due to the order that the module plots each retail rate component when creating stacked bars of the plot: negative-value components are plotted first, then positive-values components are plotted over the negative values, starting at the final value of the negative-value components.
+For example, if the sum of negative-value components is -$3 and the first positive-value component is $0.25, then the positive-value component will be plotted as a bar from -$3 to -$2.75.
+The second positive-value component will then be plotted starting at -$2.75.
+These component plots, then, are primarily used to understand the fractional contribution of each positive-value component of the retail rate module to the overall retail rate over time (the overall retail rate can be found by reading the top of each stacked bar).

 ## Accounting approach
 Here we describe the accounting methods that we employ to translate yearly costs into estimates of the